 Fragrance oils are comprised of, in some cases, hundreds of different ingredients that come together in perfect harmony to create a treat for your nose.
 Often, these components affect the color of the final oil, which in turn can affect the final color of your soap.
 A water white fragrance oil is an oil that is perfectly clear and will not affect the final color of your soap.
+There are a few fragrances that are crystal clear in the bottle, but may give a slightly creamy color to cold process soap due to vanillian content.
 For melt and pour, this means clear soap base will maintain its clarity, shade and hue.
 For cold process and melt and pour soap, it’s an assurance that your soap will not be discolored by a lightly tinted fragrance oil.
 Remember that this is not taking into consideration other discoloring factors such as Vanillan content.

 Is there such a thing as water white essential oils?

 When it comes to essential oils, their coloration is determined by their state in nature (which means, you’ll never see a water white pure Orange essential oil).

 Take a look at these four commonly used fragrance and essential oils.
 The top one is Red Apple Fragrance Oil, and is water white.
 Next in line is Dark Rich Chocolate Fragrance Oil, which is a yellowish color out of the bottle and will discolor soap to a dark brown.
 Following that, Patchouli Fragrance Oil, which gets it’s orangey-yellow color from small amounts of Patchouli Essential Oil used to obtain its authentic scent.
 And finally, Orange 10x Essential Oil, which is distilled 10 times in order to create a super potent essential oil capable of withstanding the high pH levels in cold process soap (a well-known citrus killer).